 M. major Abundances in Relation to Cryptophyte Data

 Because division rate can be considered somewhat of a proxy for the “health” of a cell, it would seem likely that a rapidly dividing prey population would correspond to an increase in the number of its predator- especially when the interactions are as specific as with M. major and T. amphioexa.
 But with our data set, we were unable to find a distinct relationship between the abundances of M. major and the division rates of the cryptophytes.
 Again, these division rate estimates are determined for the population of cryptophytes, as a whole.
 M. major's preferred prey, T. amphioexa, makes up <1% of the total cryptophyte population, and T. amphioexa may exhibit division rates that are very different from the rest of the population.
-A major difference in the overall pattern of division rate over the course of the experiment is unlikely though, as the environmental factors influencing the change in division rate and physiology of the total population of cryptophytes will likely have the same effect on T. amphioexa.
+A major difference in the overall pattern of division rate over the course of the experiment is unlikely though, as the environmental factors influencing the change in division rate and physiology of the total population of cryptophytes will likely have the same effect on T. amphioexa (WE DON’T KNOW THAT).

 Though our data set contains only four time points, comparisons of T. amphioexa abundance and percent composition to M. major counts point to the potential importance of the prey community composition in M. major bloom development.
 Of these four coinciding time points, the highest M. major count (179) occurs when the percent of the total cryptophytes that are T. amphioexa is the lowest (0.0615%), and vice versa (table 1).
 This could potentially be considered evidence of selective grazing on T. amphioexa, though again, additional time points and multiple replicates of M. major counts would be needed to be able to draw any concrete conclusions.
 The estimated abundances of T. amphioexa are generally low throughout the bloom.
 The very first time point, taken during week one of the study at the beginning of the bloom, is the only instance in which the abundance of T. amphioexa exceeds that of the ciliate.
 This finding is curious, as grazing experiments using laboratory cultures of M. rubrum have estimated ingestion rates between ~3.5 and 8.9 cryptophytes ciliate⁻¹ day⁻¹ (Yih et al., 2004; Hansen and Fenchel, 2006).
 Additionally, using a FISH probe for T. amphioexa, we have been able to observe up to >20 prey within a single M. major cell (pic as supplemental fig).
-It is possible that the low abundances of the prey cryptophyte that we observe in the Columbia River Estuary are the result of the result of grazing by M. major and other microzooplankton, but without having measured grazing rates in the field, we cannot determine this.
+It is possible that the low abundances of the prey cryptophyte that we observe in the Columbia River Estuary are the result of the result of grazing by M. major and other microzooplankton, Dilution experiments to determine grazing rates of M .major on cryptophytes should be considered to test this hypothesis… but without having measured grazing rates in the field, we cannot determine this.